Skip to Content

 Vegetarian Stuffed Portobello Mushrooms – With Vegan Options

-I love portobello mushrooms in just about any dish.
-They are hearty and filling and just delicious.
+I love portobello mushrooms in just about any dish that calls for mushrooms.
+They are hearty, filling, and just delicious.

-The next time you want something different for dinner, instead of using ground beef, try stuffing your portobello mushrooms with spices, spinach and vegetables.
-You’ll be adding a dose of goodness to the recipe and your family will love it.
+The next time you want something different for dinner, instead of using ground beef, try stuffing your portobello mushrooms with spices, spinach, and vegetables.
+You’ll be adding a dose of nutrition to the recipe and your family will love the flavor.

 The recipe is a keeper!
 Keep reading to find out how to make the yummy vegetarian stuffing for mushrooms.